microsoft/RoadDetections/README.md

 |Incorrect roads|5%|

 #### Will there be more data coming for other geographies?
-Yes, we are working on adding more countries.
-Next targets are South America and Europe and eventually whole world
+Yes, we are working on processing whole world by October-2022

 #### Why is the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.

-#### Should we import the data into OpenStreetMap?
-This dataset was shared with Facebook, owner or RapID - a tool for adding mined roads to OSM.

 ### External References